sciatic nerve pain - nerve compression - referred pain

 - Attend a clinical practice for appropriate sciatic nerve therapy and supervision

 - For drug free pain relief use TENS therapy

 After a diagnosis of sciatic nerve pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for sciatica pain.
+ActivBody is the TENS machine we suggest for sciatica pain.

 ActivBody electrotherapy can be used everyday - outside the clinic - for drug-free, on-demand pain relief, relaxation and circulation.
 Plus it will help keep you moving.

 - Fast and lasting pain relief (modulated low and high frequency TENS; continuous, comfortable intensity)

 - Circulation and reduced stiffness (modulated low to medium frequency ECS; continuous, low intensity)

 - Fast acting pain relief (modulated high frequency TENS for pain gating effect)

 - Release of serotonin, if applied for long enough